MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Person-queries.md

 ## Select what organizational data to include

-When you run a query in Workplace Analytics, the output (.csv) file might be too large, with more organizational data columns than you need.
-You can use the Organizational data section to select which data columns to include in the output file:
+When you run a person query in Workplace Analytics, the output (.csv) file can be larger than necessary, with more organizational data columns than you need.
+You can use the Organizational data section to select which data columns to include in the output file, which:

-* Improve data analysis with fewer columns in a smaller file.
+* Improves data analysis with fewer columns in a smaller file.
-* Protect private data by excluding selected columns from the output file.
+* Further protects private data by excluding select columns from the file.
-* Select **Clear all** to exclude all columns or use **Select all** to include all columns, which is the default.
+* Enables you to select **Clear all** to clear all selected columns or use **Select all** to include all columns.

 ![Organizational data section](../Images/WpA/Tutorials/query-org-data.png)